For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 export file unzipped

-The Export button offers additional options:
+The “Export” button offers other options:

 export file unzipped

-2. Export the BDBag
+2. Export the BAG

 We’ll use this study as an example: https://www.facebase.org/chaise/record/#1/isa:dataset/RID=1-DY3G